 - Ad Placement – if you have enough traffic in your marketplace, you can sell “advertising real estate” on your site, but be warned, placing ads in an ecommerce surrounding may service 2 different providers and create a conflict of interest.
 Furthermore, from a user’s point of view, ads are a nuisance, most would prefer an ad free experience.

 - Apps – this case fits a marketplace that wants to give more features and value to its users but can’t or won’t invest the resources for development.
 Apps will mostly be on a subscription basis with a relatively low monthly fee.
-A very good example for such apps is Malabi Background Remover – saving sellers valuable time and money in creating and uploading professional looking product packshots.
+A very good example for such apps is the Malabi Background Remover tool and Automatic background eraser – saving sellers valuable time and money in creating and uploading professional looking product packshots.

 Our example of a winning online marketplace that integrates several of these methods is Etsy.
 They are a commission based website that charges per sale, yet they also use listing fees, charging money to post anything new.
 This way Etsy ensures they obtain revenue from both popular and not so popular items.
 They also utilize the freemium model by offering services like direct checkout, listing promotion and shipping labels, oh and featured listings, another premium service that also makes them money.